Sexual Violence Counselling

-Counselling at Women’s Support Network of York Region is for survivors of sexual violence.
+Counselling at the Women’s Support Network of York Region is for survivors of sexual violence.
 We provide support addressing:

 - Sexual assault that has recently happened

 - Sexual assault that happened a long time ago